 It was a pretty big update, including new photos, a recipe video that Alana and Krista created, some additional written content, and updating some of the SEO metadata (using the Yoast SEO plugin I previously mentioned).

-If you’re updating an old post you don’t have to do a big overhaul like we did for this post.
+If you’re updating an old post you don’t have to do a big overhaul as we did for this post.
 Even small changes like updating the SEO metadata and adding in some new (and relevant) written content can help.

 Lindsay also worked with a brand that sponsored the republished post (it wasn’t previously a sponsored post).

-The Results from Updating an Old Blog Post
+The Results From Updating An Old Blog Post

 The proof is in the pudding, er, sweet potato casserole…right?